 - Change your diet: Keeping a healthy weight is not only better for your heart, it’s better for controlling heartburn too!
 Spicy, fatty, or acidic foods can trigger heartburn so avoiding these types of foods makes a difference.
 Try eating smaller meals more frequently, cutting back on your caffeine intake, and don’t eat close to bedtime.
 Also, talk to your doctor about supplements such as deglycyrrhizinated licorice (DGL) & high-dose melatonin – two supplements that we prescribe to our patients at the Center with great results.

 - Get tested for SIBO (Small Intestine Bacterial Overgrowth): Normally, the small intestine contains relatively few bacteria.
-Most intestinal bacteria is confined to the large intestine.
-A bacterial overgrowth in the small intestine can cause symptoms such as bloating, gas and abdominal pain.
-It also interferes with normal digestion and absorption of food, and can cause damage to the lining or membrane of the small intestine, which ironically can also be caused by prolonged use of an acid-suppressing medication.
+Most intestinal bacteria are confined to the large intestine.
+A bacterial overgrowth in the small intestine can cause symptoms such as bloating, gas, and abdominal pain.
+It also interferes with normal digestion and absorption of food and can cause damage to the lining or membrane of the small intestine, which ironically can also be caused by prolonged use of an acid-suppressing medication.
 SIBO can often be an underlying cause of GERD and other gastrointestinal conditions – if you test positive for SIBO, treatment includes dietary modifications as well as probiotic supplementation, and in some cases, an antibiotic.

 - Cut back on alcohol consumption: Drinking excessive amounts of alcohol can cause high blood pressure, a major risk factor for having a heart attack.
 While the research remains inconsistent on alcohol consumption as a cause of GERD, some studies have demonstrated that alcohol can contribute to its progression.
 If alcohol aggravates your GERD, your doctor may recommend that you limit or avoid consumption.

 - Keep exercising: If you have heartburn or GERD you may notice that intense exercise can worsen your symptoms.
 Don’t let this keep you away from physical activity!
 Exercise is essential for optimal health and it’s particularly important in maintaining a healthy heart.
 For GERD sufferers, the trick is to find the right balance for your body to keep your symptoms at bay.
-Avoid physical activity after eating, and try less jarring activities.
+Avoid physical activity after eating and try less jarring activities.
 Exercises that put your abs to work, like running, biking, and weightlifting, have been found to trigger symptoms more frequently because of stomach contractions, so these are good ones to avoid.

 - Try acupuncture or meditation: Alternative treatments, such as acupuncture and meditation, are both immune boosters and stress reducers that have consistently shown that they can improve GERD symptoms in patients.